Agent Skills: PR Review Fixer

 Description

-Fetch unresolved PR comments (both code-level and PR-level), validate issues, and fix them.
+Fetch unresolved change-request review threads (both diff-anchored and CR-level), validate issues, and fix them.
 Also checks CI status and fixes failing tests, lint errors, and build issues.
-Use when reviewing and addressing GitHub PR feedback.
-Filters out resolved comments, keeps only the last Claude review comment per thread (matching either `claude[bot]` from the upstream Action or the `<!-- claude-local-review -->` sentinel from the local-review agent), validates issues, posts review report as a PR comment, then fixes validated issues.
+Works on both GitHub (gh) and GitLab (glab) — it detects the forge from the git remote.
+Use when reviewing and addressing PR/MR feedback.
+Filters out resolved threads, keeps only the last Claude review comment per thread (matching the `<!-- claude-local-review -->` sentinel from the local-review agent), validates issues, posts a review report as a CR comment, then fixes validated issues.

 PR Review Fixer

-Fetch unresolved PR comments, validate each issue, create a fix plan, implement fixes, and verify CI checks pass (tests, lint, build).
+Fetch unresolved review threads on a change request (CR), validate each issue, create a fix plan, implement fixes, and verify CI checks pass (tests, lint, build).

 Workflow